npetty/spark-log-processing/README.md

 * LogEntry

 These contained nearly all of the application logic, so there is good coverage on that part.
 I did not want to test the Spark framework, so did not create a test class for DataGrabber or the driver, TopN.

-I am embarrassed that the tests are not currently working with Maven test.
-Like I will mention below, I was using them extensively in development with sbt, but switched last minute to Maven for a different issue.
-Apologies for this!
+The DataGrabber class is a loose wrapper around the data loading methods available in Scala.

+To run the tests, access the project_code directory and run 'mvn test'.
+Additionally, all tests will be run at build time using 'mvn install'.
+If any test fails, the package will not build.

 ### What Would I do Better

 There are several things I wanted to give more attention, but time did not allow.

-1. *Tests are not running in Maven* (shaking my head in shame...)
-*   I had an issue in the last hour getting SBT to build a full assembly with all dependencies.
-  I knew how to do this in Maven, so promptly switched in order to use the shade plugin.
-This fixed the first problem, but I was not able to get the Maven Scalatest plugin to function correctly.
-Thereby rendering my tests less-than-useful in the current submission.

-  With SBT tests were running smoothly, so I can at least claim that the code is there and was used during my development at least a couple times to catch an inadvertant bug.
-I feel this could be fixed relatively quickly.

-2. *Performance Tuning*
+1. *Performance Tuning*
     *   While the given solution runs and produces output, I did not spend much time worrying about performance.
 While this is a one-time batch job, perhaps performance is low on the priority list, but after wiring in the test with Maven, second order would be to address performance.
 I would approach this both from a configuration tuning angle, and a dataset partitioning and caching angle.
 I know there are at least a couple inefficient operations going on.

+2. *Integration Testing*
+    * There is always room for more testing.
+Currently, unit tests are applied to the logic functionality within the application.
+However, I could have done more integration testing and even more on the unit testing front to handle all the edge cases I can think of.

 3. *Run on a cluster*
     *   While I'll made an assumption about the requirements leading toward a stand-alone Spark instance, I would have like use docker compose to build a cluster and submit the job.
 I did get this working in a lab environment, but was not able to wire it all up for efficient deployment.

-4. *Scaladocs*
-* This was on my list the whole time, but I did not get to it.
-This would be another quick activity to provide more detail.

 ## Skip To The Result